 Operators have now paid nearly $146.9 million to NJ state coffers, with more than $45.7 million coming in the past 12 months.

 The all-time market share lead still belongs to Borgata AC, which dominated the industry revenue charts in the market’s early years.

 However, at the rate Golden Nugget is going, we now project that it will surpass Borgata as the lifetime market share leader by the time 2018 comes to a close.
 Already, the giant has caught Tropicana, and it surpassed Caesars last November.
 This changing of the guard is highly significant, as its lends credence to the idea that smaller land-based brands can beat out industry giants in the online space.
 It’s at least something smaller casinos in other states will want to consider as they ramp up their iGaming lobbying efforts.

 NJ online gambling industry outlook

-- The opening of Hard Rock Casino is coming soon, with the announcement of a launch date on April 18.
+- Hard Rock Casino is coming soon, with the announcement of a launch date on April 18.
 The opening will likely be paired with the launch of an online casino.